 The metal is used for making electrical cells like alkaline Fe-Ni and Cd-Ni cells, gas diffusion electrodes for alkaline fuel cells.

 What is nickel alloy?

 The metal is used mainly in the form of alloys like Monel metal, nickel silver, nichrome, alnico with iron, and other nonferrous metals.
 A small part of Ni increasing the quality of cast iron.
-For example, 0.25 to 0.45 percent of Ni in steels increases the mechanical properties and corrosion resistance properties.
+For example, 0.25 to 0.45 percent of Ni in steel increases the mechanical properties and corrosion resistance properties.
 68 percent of nickel from global production uses for making stainless steel.
 The metal is used in many industrial and consumer products like stainless steel, magnets, rechargeable batteries, electrical plating, etc. The alloy, alnico is used for making permanent magnets like horseshoe magnets.